+gth: Weigh m 0.8

-Weight approx.: 0.8-1.1 kg STAGES OF SUGAR PRODUCTION
+STAGES OF SUGAR PRODUCTION

+We believe in a world of regions where regional production ensures supply, preserves resources, and contributes to a sustainable society.
+Therefore, we are strengthening production at our current locations.

-After being washed carefully and temporarily stored in the beet bunker, the sugar beet are subsequently processed. - 1.
-SLICING: Slicing machines cut the beets into strips known as cossettes which have an average sugar content of between 16 and 20%. - 2.
-RAW JUICE PRODUCTION: The sugar is extracted from the cossettes by means of hot water (around 70 °C) in a diffuser, with the cossettes moving in the opposite direction to the water flow (counter-flow-principle), in a process known as extraction.
-The raw juice or liquor obtained contains around 98% of the sugar in the sugar beet as well as organic and inorganic constituents (so-called non-sugars) from the beet. - 3.
-JUICE PURIFICATION: Part of the non-sugars in the raw juice are bound and extracted by means of the natural substances lime (CaO) and carbonic acid gas (CO2) which are produced in the site's own lime kiln - 4.
-FILTRATION: The flocculatable insoluble non-sugars and the lime are filtered off in filter units.
+After being washed carefully and temporarily stored in the beet bunker, the sugar beet are subsequently processed.

+1. SLICING: Slicing machines cut the beets into strips known as cossettes which have an average sugar content of between 16 and 20%.

+2. RAW JUICE PRODUCTION: The sugar is extracted from the cossettes by means of hot water (around 70 °C) in a diffuser, with the cossettes moving in the opposite direction to the water flow (counter-flow-principle), in a process known as extraction.
+The raw juice or liquor obtained contains around 98% of the sugar in the sugar beet as well as organic and inorganic constituents (so-called non-sugars) from the beet.

+3. JUICE PURIFICATION: Part of the non-sugars in the raw juice are bound and extracted by means of the natural substances lime (CaO) and carbonic acid gas (CO2) which are produced in the site's own lime kiln.

+4. FILTRATION: The flocculatable insoluble non-sugars and the lime are filtered off in filter units.
 The filtrate is known as thin juice and the filter residue as carbonation-lime.
-This is an important soil improver and fertilizer which is spread on the fields. - 5.
-THICK JUICE PRODUCTION: The thin juice is evaporated in hour-long steaming process to produce thick juice.
+This is an important soil improver and fertilizer which is spread on the fields.

+5. THICK JUICE PRODUCTION: The thin juice is evaporated in hour-long steaming process to produce thick juice.
 The operation of on-site power plants provides the considerable quantities of energy needed for sugar production.
 The steam produced in the high-pressure boilers is used in the turbogenerators to produce electricity.
-The waste steam from the turbines is used as process heat (cogeneration) in order to heat the evaporator station. - 6.
-CRISTALLISATION: The thick juice is thickened further in the boiling-pans under vacuum.
+The waste steam from the turbines is used as process heat (cogeneration) in order to heat the evaporator station.

+6. CRISTALLISATION: The thick juice is thickened further in the boiling-pans under vacuum.
 The crystallisation process is triggered by adding (spiking) the thick juice with finely ground sugar.
-Further evaporation allows the crystals to grow to the desired size. - 7.
-CENTRIFUGAL: The sugar crystals are seperated from the syrup by means of centrifuging.
-The separated syrup is subjected to a further two crystallisation process. - 8.
-SUGAR: The pure, crystal-clear sugar appears white when subjected to white light.
+Further evaporation allows the crystals to grow to the desired size.

+7. CENTRIFUGAL: The sugar crystals are seperated from the syrup by means of centrifuging.
+The separated syrup is subjected to a further two crystallisation process.

+8. SUGAR: The pure, crystal-clear sugar appears white when subjected to white light.
 White sugar contains at least 99.7% sucrose.
-The remainder is in effect moisture - 9.
-SUGAR DRYING: White sugar is dried in an air stream, cooled and stored in silos.
-In its many forms and packaged in numerous different household and industrial volumes, sugar is an important nutritional and semi-luxury foodstuff which then makes its way to the end consumer. - 10.
-MOLASSES: The syrup separated off during the final crystallisation step is known as molasses.
-The molasses contains the non-crystallised sugar (6-9% of the sugar content of the beet) as well as the soluble non-sugars from the sugar beet.
-Molasses is a valuable ingredient for the baking yeast, animal feed industry and betaine production as well as for the production of alcohol. - 11.
-PELLETS: The cossettes from which the sugar juice is derived in the extraction tower are mechanically pressed and, following the addition of molasses, dried in a drying tunnel before being pelleted and sold as animal feed
+The remainder is in effect moisture.

+9. SUGAR DRYING: White sugar is dried in an air stream, cooled and stored in silos.
+In its many forms and packaged in numerous different household and industrial volumes, sugar is an important nutritional and semi-luxury foodstuff which then makes its way to the end consumer.

+10. MOLASSES: The syrup separated off during the final crystallisation step is known as molasses.
+The molasses contains the non-crystallised sugar as well as the soluble non-sugars from the sugar beet.
+Molasses is a valuable ingredient for the baking yeast, animal feed industry and betaine production as well as for the production of alcohol.

+11. PELLETS: The cossettes from which the sugar juice is derived in the extraction tower are mechanically pressed and, following the addition of molasses, dried in a drying tunnel before being pelleted and sold as animal feed.